leftygray/Chlamydia_incidence_model/README.md

 #### data ####

-Contains all the input data files used by the `abc.run.abc.R` script.
+Contains all the input data files (collated from publicly available data) used by the `abc.run.abc.R` script.
 These files are stored as `.csv` files containing data since 2001 to the year of analysis (currently 2016).
 Four input files are required for the model to run:

 - `priors.csv`:  Specifications for prior distributions describing constant parameters for all sub-populations.
 - `population.csv`: Estimated population size for males, females and overall for each age from 0 to 100 years for each year since 2001.